apocalyptech/w3scriptmerge/README.md

 So, that's what this, and the "official" [Script Merger](https://www.nexusmods.com/witcher3/mods/484) does.
-That main merger is a GUI app which is quite featureful, and is probably what most people want, but running Windows game utils under Proton/Wine, when on Linux, is often a bit of a hassle, and I'm personally happier in the commandline anyway, so I went ahead and wrote this CLI version.
+That main merger is a GUI app which is quite featureful, and is probably what most people want, but running Windows game utils under Proton/Wine, when on Linux, is often a bit of a hassle.
+I'm personally happier in the commandline anyway, so I went ahead and wrote this CLI version.